Patagonia Food & Drink

 Patagonia offers the perfect habitat for many animals which makes meat the key element in so much of the food here.
 The Patagonia plants that animals eat add unique flavors to the meat.
 Sheep/lamb based dishes are the most common throughout the region.

 Seafood and in the mountains the trout, salmon, and venison based dishes are common.

 Typical spit cooked meats, chops and lambs are the most iconic and delicious local dishes to enjoy.

-Addition to all these, Patagonia dishes are influenced by immigrants from Central Europe.
-It is quite common to find chucrut, raclett, and fondue among others.
-In general all the dishes are accompanied by the best examples of South American wines and beers.
+In addition to all these, Patagonia dishes are influenced by immigrants from Central Europe.
+It is quite common to find chucrut, raclette, and fondue among others.
+In general, all the dishes are accompanied by the best examples of South American wines and beers.

 Here are some signature ingredients, dishes and drinks of Patagonia:

 Patagonia’s most iconic dish, a must for any meat-lover when you visit this region.
 The ‘Cordero al Palo’ is a spit roast lamb cooked over an open fire which gives it a unique flavor.
 It cooks for several hours, until the outside is crispy and the meat falls off the bone.
 Cooking it in this way gives the food that smoky, mouth watering taste that you cannot miss if you visit Patagonia.

 Another dish for meat lovers!
 The guanacos are native South American camelids.
 They are closely related to llamas.
 This dish is juicy, tender and very lean which cannot be compared to any Patagonian dish.
 The population of Guanacos is high in the region so it is popular, you don’t need to look far to find it.